-A Home Office issued sponsor licence enables UK employers to recruit and sponsor overseas workers.
+A sponsor licence issued by the Home Office authorises a UK business to sponsor the employment of overseas workers.
 Here’s our guide for employers on applying for a sponsor licence and navigating the complex Home Office rules on sponsor licence management.

 - Can your business apply for a sponsor licence?

-- How to apply for a sponsor licence to sponsor skilled worker visa applicants
+- Applying for a licence to sponsor skilled worker visa applicants

 - The process from sponsor licence to recruitment